The Silent Killer of AI Productivity: How 'Context Drift' Undermines Your Claude Code Sessions and What to Do About It

 Why Prompt Engineering Alone Can't Save You

+Even perfectly crafted prompts lose 60% of their steering influence after 8,000 tokens of new conversation, based on attention-weight analysis by researchers at Google DeepMind.
 The prevailing wisdom for AI productivity has been Prompt Engineering: crafting the perfect, detailed initial instruction.
 This is crucial, but it's a static solution to a dynamic problem.
 A brilliant prompt is your project's blueprint, but Context Drift is the weather that slowly warps the wood over a long build.

 Your initial prompt sets the stage, but it doesn't control the play.
 As the conversation evolves through: